Law on the Abolition of the Reichsrat: Constitutional legitimacy

-It accordance with the emergency powers granted to it by the Enabling Act (23 March 1933), the Reich government (i.e., the Reich Chancellor and his cabinet) enacted the law without passage through the Reichstag and without obtaining the signature of Reich President Paul von Hindenburg.
+In accordance with the emergency powers granted to it by the Enabling Act (23 March 1933), the Reich government (i.e., the Reich Chancellor and his cabinet) enacted the law without passage through the Reichstag and without obtaining the signature of Reich President Paul von Hindenburg.
 On the face of it, the law appeared to be a clear violation of the Enabling Act's Article 2 that specifically safeguarded the existence of the Reichsrat: "Laws enacted by the Reich Cabinet may deviate from the constitution as long as they do not affect the institutions of the Reichstag and the Reichsrat."
 However, the subsequent Law on the Reconstruction of the Reich (30 January 1934), passed by the Reichstag in the form of a constitutional amendment, contained the following language in Article 4: "The Reich government may issue new constitutional laws."
-Thus, some have argued that abolition of the Reichsrat by cabinet law may have adhered to the legal process then in place.
-However, a further counterargument advanced by historian Richard J. Evans notes that many of the state governments had been overthrown by the Nazis via force or coercion, and therefore "were not properly constituted or represented" when the Reichsrat gave its assent to the above laws.
+Thus, some have argued that the abolition of the Reichsrat by cabinet law may have adhered to the legal process then in place.
+A further counterargument advanced by historian Richard J. Evans noted that many of the state governments had been overthrown by the Nazis under the Reichstag Fire Decree, and therefore "were not properly constituted or represented" when the Reichsrat gave its assent to the above laws.
 Needless to say, these constitutional points concerning the legitimacy of the law were never litigated by the Supreme Judicial Court in Nazi Germany.